schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

   the database.
 * Modify the VOCAB_SOURCE constraint in the MDDataFactory, probably making it conditional on the corresponding value.
+* Take greater care of vocabularies in the GUI (right now the source is not connected to the value).
+Note that conditional values need a special treatment.

 Please beware of 'type' and 'name' in technical>requirement>orComposite as a potential stumbling block.